Introduction to live streams with closed captions

 When using transcription, with or without auto-translation, there is only the normal HTTP Live Streaming delay of about 18-30 seconds.

 All types of closed captions can be combined with real-time audio translations through Translate@Home.
 Any number of languages is possible.
-However, combining speech-to-text and manual transcription in a single event is currently not possible.

 Note that an event with closed captions currently has a maximum duration of 24 consecutive hours.
 The closed captions will keep appearing for 24 hours after you've set the event to